C2DH/ranketwo/_units/wikipedia-historical-source/clip.en.md

 ---
-title: "Wikipedia as a Source of Historical Knowledge"
+title: "Wikipedia as a source of historical knowledge"
 type: clip
 lang: en
 parent: wikipedia-historical-source